 Stillborn Baby Payment

-- meet an income test or be eligible for Family Tax Benefit Part A
+- are under the income test limits or eligible for Family Tax Benefit Part A

-- not be receiving Parental Leave Pay for the same baby
+- aren’t getting Parental Leave Pay for the same baby

 Eligibility & payment rates

 You may be able to receive this payment if:

 - you recently had a baby who was stillborn

 - you or your partner would have been the baby’s main carer

 - earn below the limit in the income test, or

 - pass the Family Tax Benefit Part A eligibility test